tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 And that's kind of seen as just like a universal.
 So it's a lot of very subtle ways that the hegemony reminds you that you're not really welcome.
 Or that you should be different.
 Or that you're there's something wrong with you.

-And while there isn't really any conversion therapy directed to the asexual people... and while you think that there wouldn't be because Society is kind of geared towards this neopuritan attitude of avoiding sex and avoiding uh sexual attraction at least in public discourse and especially like in public areas... there is that expectation that it's something that *is* going to happen behind closed doors.
+And while there isn't really any conversion therapy directed to the asexual people... and while you think that there wouldn't be because society is kind of geared towards this neopuritan attitude of avoiding sex and avoiding uh sexual attraction at least in public discourse and especially like in public areas... there is that expectation that it's something that *is* going to happen behind closed doors.

 </nick>
 </compare>
 <compare>
 <james>

 Yeah.
-Again, just kind of going back to the idea of that in Media... if there's not the romantic interest, if there's not the sexual interest, that there will be... the Assumption, because the... overt sexuality is the default.
+Again, just kind of going back to the idea of that in media... if there's not the romantic interest, if there's not the sexual interest, that there will be... the assumption, because the... overt sexuality is the default.

 </james>
 </compare>